OpenMined/PySyft/.github/ISSUE_TEMPLATE.md

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.

 **Test Configuration**:
-* CPU:
+* Operating System type:
-* GPU:
+* Operating System version:
-* PySyft Version:
+* PyTorch version:
-* Unity Version:
+* TensorFlow version:
-* OpenMined Unity App Version:

 ## Description

-Please describe the behavior you are expecting and the current behavior?
+Please describe the expected behavior and how it differs from current behavior.

 ## Failure Information (for bugs)